Linkedin: james alan cobban

 - CICS application programming for an office automation

-product line, including implementation of a relational database manager
+product line, including creation of a relational database server

 - Developed network operations support application for